Holbrook Travel & the Florida Museum present

 Feb.
 18-23, 2020

-Led by Jaret Daniels, Associate Professor of Entomology at the University of Florida and the Director of the McGuire Center for Lepidoptera and Biodiversity at the Florida Museum of Natural History and Douglas Jones, Director of the Florida Museum of Natural History
+Led by Jaret Daniels, Associate Professor of Entomology at the University of Florida and Director of the McGuire Center for Lepidoptera and Biodiversity at the Florida Museum of Natural History

 One of the most amazing phenomena in nature is the annual migration of millions of Monarch butterflies, Danaus plexippus, southward from their breeding grounds in the United States and Canada east of the Rocky Mountains to overwintering sites in the mountains of southern Mexico.
 Hundreds of millions of Monarchs fly along the Gulf Coast, or across the Gulf of Mexico, to eventually reach the high volcanic mountains across the southern end of the central Mexican plateau.